ericolo/codingDiv/README.md

 For a detailed description of the pipeline, and to cite us:

-**CodingDiv : visualize SNP-level microdiversity to discriminate between coding and noncoding regions.**

-Eric Olo Ndela, Alexandra Kolodyazhnaya, Yoann Fauconnet, Johannes Soeding, François Enault (2023).
+**CodingDiv : visualize SNP-level microdiversity to discriminate between coding and noncoding regions.**\n Eric Olo Ndela, Alexandra Kolodyazhnaya, Yoann Fauconnet, Johannes Soeding, François Enault (2023).

 Laboratoire Microorganismes Genome & Environnement (LMGE)